 - Engage and inform about CTE and project-based learning

 - Show that CTE and project-based learning leads to successful careers

 - Show the role of CTE and project-based learning in a strong national economy

 - Show how space exploration benefits the people on earth as well as those in space

-The following links have hundreds of NASA videos that you’re welcome to use the footage from:
+The following links have hundreds of NASA resources and videos that you’re welcome to use the footage from:

 - NASA Johnson Space Center Video Imagery Update

 - NASA Johnson Space Center Public Affairs Office Video Collection

 We also encourage you to view the collection of winning videos from previous years.

 - The NASA HUNCH and ACTE staff will judge the top 12 and narrow selections down to approximately the top 6 (2 in each category).